Update on Broadcom Limited (NASDAQ:AVGO) for the day

 Performance:

-The return on assets for Broadcom Limited stands at *TBA, (ROA – calculated by dividing the total annual earnings by the company’s total assets – illustrates how profitable a company really is in relation to its total assets).
-The dividend yield stands at 2.31% while the payout ratio is *TBA.
+The return on assets for Broadcom Limited stands at -4.30%, (ROA – calculated by dividing the total annual earnings by the company’s total assets – illustrates how profitable a company really is in relation to its total assets).
+The dividend yield stands at 2.30% while the payout ratio is *TBA.

 Technical: